Opana Dosage – What Is A Safe Dose?

 Like any drug, the typical Opana dose varies from person to person.
 However, in general, it usually ranges from 5mg in instant release form and 10mg in extended release form.
 It is also recommended that Opana dosage is always done on an empty stomach and those instant release tablets are only taken once every 4-6 hours.
 A safe dose of Opana also varies.
 It can depend on the person’s health, diet, BMI, tolerance, and many other factors to decide what dose is safe for them.
-However, dosage should only be increased if stated by a medical professional.
-They will decipher a safe dose for each patient, so there is less risk to their health.

 The typical Opana dose is also commonly changed due to the person’s response to the drug.
 The user is often monitored for potential side effects, and if they display any that could be damaging to their health, then the dosage may be reduced.
 A common side effect of an excessive Opana dosage is respiratory issues.
 Shallow breathing is a clear sign that the user’s dose is too high.

 In contrast, the typical Opana dosage may be too low for some users.
 This may be because they have developed a tolerance to the drug, or just because their physical build means the drug is less effective.
 In these cases, the dose may be increased or a substitute drug used, all as prescribed by doctor.

 The lowest dose of Opana to have any effect tends to be around 5mg.
 For many first time users, this will be enough to kill any pain they have.
 However, others may need to increase the amount of the drug to an average dose of Opana which is around 7-10mg.
 The highest dose of Opana available is 40mg, which is used for extreme pain.
 The more a dose is increased, the higher the danger, therefore a patient should never increase their dose without the advice of a medical professional.
 Higher doses increase the chance of overdose and therefore put the user more at risk of health issues.